ArchipelagoMW/Archipelago/worlds/pokemon_crystal/docs/en_Pokemon Crystal.md

 TODO

-## What does another world's item look like in Pokémon Emerald?
+## What does another world's item look like in Pokémon Crystal?

 TODO